minigun20050/weave-lua/README.md

 <p style="margin-bottom: 5px;">Codestyle is a big problem in scripts for any cheat.</p>
 <p style="margin-bottom: 5px;">I hope this will make (at least few people) write somewhat readable code.
 Yes, this isn't perfect and I hope this isn't as bad as I thought.</p>
 <p style="margin-bottom: 5px;">My english is very very very bad, it isn't my native.
-Create issue/pull request if you want to fix something (or, if you don't want to register github, pm me in discord: LiterallyNN).</p>
+Create issue/pull request if you want to fix something (or, if you don't want to register github, pm me on discord: LiterallyNN).</p>
-Feel free to post it everywhere you want, criticism is not only accepted, but it is necessary - write to discord or create an issue.
+Feel free to post it wherever you want, criticism is not only allowed, but it is necessary - write on discord or create an issue.

 # Codestyle
 **You should use snake_case.**